 Effective Leverage = abs(Mark Value) / (Mark Value - Bankrupt Value)

-PNL percentage = (Mark Value - Avg Entry Value) / abs(Avg Entry Value)
+PNL Percentage = (Mark Value - Avg Entry Value) / abs(Avg Entry Value)

 Mark Value = Position Value at Mark Price